michax/next.js-wedding-template-v1/README.md

 ### Digital Wedding Invitations (Paperless Wedding Invitations)

-Project consist of Wedding Landing Page with smart and powerful Form which collect all necessary data and display  collected data on **summary** page in a clear way.
+Project consist of Wedding Landing Page with smart and powerful Form which collect all necessary data (based on requirements ) and display collected data on **summary** page in a clear way.

+**summary page** will be protected by password only the invitation owner will be able to check the results collected from the Form and download the PDF file.

 ## Status

 **Work-in-Progress**

-- My own idea for full-stack project which I improve daily
+- My own idea for a full-stack project which I improve daily
 - I'm refactoring it, should be deployed in near future

 ## In the coming days I am planing :